David Sands Civil Engineering Scholarship Terms and Conditions 2017/18

 2.4 Only one scholarship can be paid to any one student in any one year with the exception of the Care Leaver Bursary and the David Sands Scholarship.

-2.5 All successful students will be informed by email or letter in August.
+2.5 All successful students will be informed by email at the beginning of September.

 2.6 Foundation year students will be considered for a scholarship following successful completion of their foundation year.